Table of Contents Show

 The Home InspectionThe Home Inspection

 Ideally, the inspection should be scheduled and conducted 1-2 days after your offer is accepted.
-It usually takes another 1-2 days before you receive the inspector’s report.
+It usually takes another 1-2 days before receiving the inspector’s report.
 Although, it can sometimes take up to a week if you go with a less expensive (but inexperienced) inspector.
 Speaking of cost, the average price in NYC for a standard home inspection is $300 to $500.
 Keep in mind that any law does not regulate inspector fees.
 Some inspectors will charge based on the square footage of the home, which can be about $800 for a 4,000 sq ft. home on the high end.
 You can also expect to pay extra if you want a more specialized inspection that checks for things like asbestos, termites, and radon.
 Consult your buyer’s agent and ask for references before choosing an inspector.

 1. Are the Inspector’s Cost Estimates Accurate?1.
 Are the Inspector’s Cost Estimates Accurate?